EntityB/game-icons/README.md

 # game-icons

-I want to get ".csh" file from http://game-icons.net/ so I could use all shapes in photoshop.

 [Download .csh file from 8.
+March 2018](https://github.com/EntityB/game-icons/raw/master/port/game-icons-3209.csh)

+I wanted to get ".csh" file from http://game-icons.net/ so I could use all shapes in photoshop.

-March 2018](https://github.com/EntityB/game-icons/raw/master/port/game-icons-3209.csh) So I did following:
+I did following:

 1. I downloaded SVG format with transparent background and black foreground.
 2. I moved all icons to one folder for easier manipulation, with command